Prior to Orientation

 - Provide a campus tour so new board members, even those who are alumni, will start their service with an understanding of the institution's physical layout, design, and needs.
 For system board members who oversee multiple campuses, a slide show accompanied by profiles of each campus can help.

 - Help new board members quickly master basic knowledge of the institution’s important features and statistics.
-Develop a one-page executive summary that includes the mission statement, numbers of students by category, key budget information, graduation rates, names of major academic programs, current tuition and fees, faculty statistics such as percent with terminal degrees and percent tenured, and other pertinent information that can help during the orientation and beyond.
+Develop a one-page executive summary that includes the mission statement, numbers of students by category, key budget information, graduation rates, names of major academic programs, current tuition and fees, faculty statistics, and other pertinent information that can help during the orientation and beyond.

 Orientation for System Boards